Chart Color Schemes

 Cultural Diversity

-The level of cultural diversity witnessed in Cooloongup was found to be above average when compared nationally for a number of language and cultural background related metrics
+The level of cultural diversity witnessed in Cooloongup was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-In terms of ancestry, the top three groups were English (34.0%), Australian (25.3%), and Scottish (7.8%).
-There were also notable differences in the representation of certain ethnic groups: Welsh was overrepresented at 1.1%, Maori at 2.5%, and New Zealand-born residents at 1.1%.
+The top three ancestry groups were English (34.0%), Australian (25.3%), and Scottish (7.8%).
+Welsh was overrepresented at 1.1% compared to 0.9% regionally, Maori at 2.5% versus 2.0%, and New Zealand at 1.1%.

 Frequently Asked Questions - Diversity